-Please refer also to the Online Safety policy policy that includes information about using mobile phones and personal devices in school and The EYFS policy.
+In accordance with the Department for Education's guidance, Mobile Phones in Schools (February 2024), the use of mobile/smart phones throughout the school day or when in contact with pupils is prohibited.
+Please refer also to the Online Safety Policy policy that includes information about using mobile phones and personal devices in school and the EYFS Policy.

 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.
 To address this, we:

-- Have robust processes in place, including filtering and monitoring systems, to ensure the online safety of pupils, staff, volunteers and governors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Set clear guidelines for the use of mobile phones for the whole school community - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate
+- have robust processes in place, including filtering and monitoring systems, to ensure the online safety of pupils, staff, volunteers and governors - protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - set clear guidelines for the use of mobile phones for the whole school community - establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate